Money Management Skills, Did you thinking of teaching your teens about this skill now, to protect them in the future?

 Any discussion about savings should lead to a teen’s first savings goal, an emergency fund.
-An emergency fund acts as a safety net that can offer financial peace of mind.
+An emergency fund acts as a fall back plan that can offer financial peace of mind.

 In my first semester of college, I went overboard on spending and learned the hard way about life without a safety net.
 I had drained my savings, and my monthly stipend from my parents wasn’t enough.